nglthu/OOP_References/Practice_week4.md

 ### Exercises on the Lecture and Prepare for the final report

-1. Create a report includes
+1. Create a report includes:

 1.1 Your group name

 1.2 Coverpage and report format as recommended by Phenikaa University